How to Create a Stockpile of Food - for Little Money

 Thank Google Images

-I am pretty sure that most people would love to spend less money each month on food.
+Most people would love to spend less money each month on food.
 With rising grocery prices, it is becoming more important than ever to find ways to save money on food.
 Creating a stockpile of food, purchased at low prices, is important.
 Food is a consumable item and you really don't have anything to show for it once eaten.
 To spend a lot of money on it seems wrong.

 Many people shop for just the items they need for that week.
-Actually many people go to the grocery store every day or so and get only what they need for a couple of days.
+Others go to the grocery store every day or so and get only what they need for a couple of days.
 When you shop this way most people spend more money than they need to.
 Typically when you shop like this you aren't shopping the sales, but actually shopping for whatever sounds good that day.
 Having a food stockpile at home will help you to still be able to shop for what sounds good to eat that day - but you will be doing the shopping in your own pantry - choosing from items all bought at very low prices, not the full price you would pay today at the grocery store because it isn't on sale this week.

 The first step is to do some thinking and planning.
 Make a list of the food items that you normally buy.
 Think of the meals that you cook most often.
 If you have spaghetti once a week, the pasta and the sauce would go on your list.
 If you have hamburgers every week as well, the ground beef and the buns would go on your list as well.
 Thinking things through and planning your list, should also help you to create a menu.